FidFenix/SocialNetwork/README.md

 # SocialNetwork
 ## Installation
-Use `npm install` for install dependences
+1. Use `npm install` for install dependences.
-Use `nodemon` for run the localhost server
+2. Use `nodemon` for run the localhost server.